Thanksgiving Bible Crafts

 Check each student's place setting to make sure he or she set it properly.
-(A pattern for this craft is available to members only.)

 Set some goodies on the table and have your children practice passing them from left to right, taking their share, saying thank you, and then passing it on.
 Make sure they don't start eating before everyone has been served.
 Tell them that when you place your napkin on your lap, they should do the same thing.
 They should also wait for you to say the blessing and start eating before they start.
 As they continue eating point out good and bad manners so they learn what is appropriate.
 Remind your children that they should never point out someone else's bad manners at dinner.